I've been a professional

 This is probably so because wounded

-of low-nurturance child-hoods seem to instinctively pick each other as
+of low-nurturance childhoods seem to instinctively pick

-(obsessed with) the welfare and
+co-addicts become obsessed with the welfare and

 behavior of their wounded partner.
 This is a symptom of the widespread